FREQUENTLY ASKED QUESTIONS

 If you believe you have special circumstances, please complete your registration and then email email@example.com

 When is the Potential New Member Orientation and what do I do about housing?
-The required Potential New Member orientation will be occurring on Saturday August 18, 2018.
-Women registered to participate in sorority recruitment who will be living in an on-campus residence hall for the 2018-2019 academic year will be permitted to move into their residence hall room on Friday, August 17, 2018 between 1:00PM- 7:00PM.
+The required Potential New Member orientation will be occurring on Saturday August 17, 2019.
+If you are registered for Recruitment, you will be allowed to move into an on campus residence hall on Friday August 16th, 2019.
+Move in will span from 9am to 7pm.
 Please keep in mind that this only applies to Florida State University Residence Halls.
 For off-campus locations, you will have to make accommodations on your own with the leasing office/landlord.
 Also for off-campus residents, there will be a discounted block rate for hotels.
 Further information will be provided as we solidify these rates.

 What is a recommendation?
 Is it required?
 A recommendation is a personal letter of reference provided by an alumna of a sorority to her sorority’s chapter at FSU.
 In the “rec” the alumna will write about your talents and skills that will contribute to the sorority.